-In this mode the internal clock, f{SYS} , is used as the internal clock for the 8-bit Timer/Event Counter and f{SUB} or fsys/4 is used as the internal clock for the 16-bit Timer/Event Counter.
-However, the clock source, fsys, for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Select bits TnPSC2~TnPSC0, which are bits 2~0 in the Timer Control Register.
-After the other bits in the Timer Control Register have been setup, the enable bit TnON, which is bit 4 of the Timer Control Register, can be set high to enable the Timer/Event Counter, however it will not actually start counting until an active edge is received on the external timer pin.
+In this mode the internal clock, f{SYS} , is used as the internal clock for the 8-bit Timer/Event Counter and f{SUB} or $f{SYS}/4$ is used as the internal clock for the 16-bit Timer/Event Counter.
+However, the clock source, f{SYS} , for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Se-

-If the Active Edge Select bit TnE, which is bit 3 of the Timer Control Register, is low, once a high to low transition has been received on the external timer pin, the

-Timer/Event Counter will start counting until the external timer pin returns to its original high level.
+If the Active Edge Select bit TnE, which is bit 3 of the Timer Control Register, is low, once a high to low transition has been received on the external timer pin, the Timer/Event Counter will start counting until the external timer pin returns to its original high level.
 At this point the enable bit will be automatically reset to zero and the Timer/Event Counter will stop counting.
 If the Active Edge Select bit is high, the Timer/Event Counter will begin counting once a low to high transition has been received on the external timer pin and stop counting when the external timer pin returns to its original low level.
 As before, the enable bit will be automatically reset to zero and the Timer/Event Counter will stop counting.
 It is important to note that in the Pulse Width Measurement Mode, the enable bit is automatically reset to zero when the external control signal on the external timer pin returns to its original level, whereas in the other two modes the enable bit can only be reset to zero under program control.